AdvancedServicesEngineeringFudan2018/FD-Coming-Soon/README.md

 - Q: **Domain-specific metrics**
   - Need specific tools and expertise for determining metrics
 - A: We assume that life circle is continuous and uninterrupted.
-So if we wanna know the edge of 20 minutes life cycle, we can first search one point in one direction for 20 minutes distance, and then we have a rough 20 minutes radius.
+So if we wanna know the edge of 20 minutes life cycle, we can first search one PoInt in one direction for 20 minutes distance, and then we have a rough 20 minutes radius.
 Then we search the ring around the 20 minutes circle.
-It can help us reduce query times a lot and better use batch query provided by amap.
+It can help us reduce query times a lot and better use batch query provided by Amap.

 -------------